dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 This specification introduces the additional field `purpose` to allow a RP to state the purpose for the transfer of a certain End-User Claim it is asking for.
-The field `purpose` can be a member value of each individually requested claim, but a claim cannot have more than one associated purpose.
+The field `purpose` can be a member value of each individually requested Claim, but a Claim cannot have more than one associated purpose.

 `purpose` OPTIONAL.
 String describing the purpose for obtaining a certain End-User Claim from the OP.
 The purpose MUST NOT be shorter than 3 characters or longer than 300 characters.
 If this rule is violated, the authentication request MUST fail and the OP returns an error `invalid_request` to the RP.
 The OP MUST display this purpose in the respective user consent screen(s) in order to inform the user about the designated use of the data to be transferred or the authorization to be approved.
-If the parameter purpose is not present in the request, the OP MAY display a value that was pre-configured for the respective RP.
+If the parameter `purpose` is not present in the request, the OP MAY display a value that was pre-configured for the respective RP.
 For details on UI localization see (#purpose).